sogno-platform/dpsim/docs/hugo/content/en/docs/Contributing/_index.md

 - Update `version` in `pyproject.toml`
 - Update `VERSION` in the top level `CMakeLists.txt`
 - Update `sonar.projectVersion` in `sonar-project.properties`
+- Update `version` in `CITATION.cff` and the version noted on the citation page
 - Update `CHANGELOG.md` and include all the unreleased changes in the list
+- Update `CONTRIBUTORS.md` with the contributors added since the last release, as listed by `git shortlog -sne`
 - Create a new tag with an increased version number, which can be done during the release in GitHub

 ### Python Packages

 Due to the creation of a new tag, a new PyPi package will be deployed automatically.

-Only Linux packages are currently available, other platforms will be supported in the future.
+Linux and Windows wheels are currently available, other platforms will be supported in the future.

 ### Container Images